 ● Public transportation (including Uber/Lyft/taxi/rideshare services).
 Public transportation is subject to reimbursement.
 If you are not compensating mileage for employees using their own car, then you will need to compensate for transportation via public transportation.
 Like all reimbursements, employees should be made aware that they are responsible for receipt verifications for all reimbursements.

+Like meetings and trainings, travel time is non-directly productive work meaning it may be compensated at a reduced rate (See Non-productive Work, Reduced Wages and Overtime).
 Implementing a reduced non-productive wage is very complex.
 It’s imperative that you take the proper steps to outline a detailed policy that protects you from future employment claims.
-For assistance implementing a non-productive reduced wage, contact an employment law attorney or HR professional.